 *Is a rapid HIV test accurate enough to decide on whether to give PEP?

 Yes, rapid HIV tests are generally very sensitive and specific, and can be used to determine whether to offer PEP.
 A positive rapid HIV test should be preliminarily considered a true positive for the purposes of PEP decision-making.
 A negative rapid test should be considered a true negative.
 Investigation of whether a source might be in the “window period” is unnecessary for determining whether HIV PEP is indicated unless acute HIV (acute retroviral syndrome) is clinically suspected.

 (See What if the source might be in the “window period” for HIV? below).

 What is the time frame for using PEP?

 Efficacy is time sensitive: first dose should be given as soon as possible.
 Optimal time to start PEP is within hours of exposure, rather than days.
-Do not wait for SP test results (unless results of rapid test will be available within an hour or two) to proceed with a PEP decision and treatment, when indicated.
+Do not wait for SP test results (unless results will be available within an hour or two) to proceed with a PEP decision and initiation, when indicated.
 The PEPline considers 72 hours post-exposure as the outer limit of opportunity to initiate PEP; however, a delay of that scale is believed to compromise PEP efficacy.
 The 72-hour outside limit recommendation is based on animal studies; no human data are available.